zendframework/zf2-documentation/docs/languages/en/tutorials/unittesting.rst

 unit testing in general, but is here only to help overcome the initial hurdles in writing unit tests for ZF2 applications.

+It is recommended to have at least a basic understanding of unit tests, assertions and mocks.

 As the Zend Framework 2 API uses `PHPUnit <http://phpunit.de/>`_, so will this tutorial.
 This tutorial assumes that you already have PHPUnit installed.
 The version of PHPUnit used should be 3.7.*

+.. _setting-up-the-tests-directory:

 Setting up the tests directory
 ------------------------------